sathvik-spartan/Liftin-with-C/README.md

 - Main.c is the main file (optimization imminent)

-Contributions are most welcome and obviously valued.
+Contributions are most welcome and valued.

 ## Recommended by the community
 1. Will hopefully add GUI for more graphical advantage.